wisoums/DatabaseConnection/README.md

 Overall, this utility is designed to streamline database connection management, making it easy to handle multiple connections and ensuring they are efficiently managed and closed when necessary.

-Here's a demo for a better overview of the game : https://youtu.be/VItV4jG6hxo?si=c3nVTWsPgSYLhUbQ
+Here's a demo for a better overview of the project : https://youtu.be/VItV4jG6hxo?si=c3nVTWsPgSYLhUbQ